Auctionator/DragonflightHelper/README.md

 - TODO Is there a way to detect recipes that would be First Time Crafted?
 - TODO Is there a way to detect First Time Gathers?
+- TODO Check zone or character level to maximize?

 #### Profession Masters